 A: Swing trading requires a combination of technical analysis and market fundamentals.
 Indicators such as the Relative Strength Index (RSI) and the Moving Average (MA) are great for identifying trends.

-A: There are three such types: low compression squeezes, mid compression squeezes and high compression squeezes.
+A: There are three types: low-compression squeezes, mid-compression squeezes, and high-compression squeezes.